scipion-em/docs/docs/developer/creating-a-protocol.rst

 files).
 More information about creating Scipion sets objects can be found in link:UsingSets[Developers - Using Sets].

-Although the creating output step is normally specific of each protocol, some common cases are populating the empty object with data read from the generated output, as explained in the previous paragraph, or, if the input and output objects are of the same type, use them to fill the output empty object and update the corresponding attributes, like the image filename, for
+Although the creating output step is normally specific to each protocol, some common cases are populating the empty object with data read from the generated output, as explained in the previous paragraph, or, if the input and output objects are of the same type, use them to fill the output empty object and update the corresponding attributes, like the image filename, for